MiyukiHoshi21/computing-work/README.md

 3. Draw (comics and cartoons)
 4. Watch anime

-I am writing a kind off fiction story for Teacher's Day.
-I hope you guys will like it. :)
+I am writing a kind of fiction story for Teacher's Day.
+I hope you guys will like it. ^_^

-NOTE: I wrote the story with stuff like (Boy 1) and (Girl 1).
-I included as many as I could but I honestly couldn't think of something for all the girls so I turned half of them into zombies (sorry for the spoiler).
-So once I'm done all of you can choose like which position you all want like you can be like hey I want to be (Girl 1) then I'll replace all the (Girl 1)s with your name.
+NOTE: A lot of you didn't tell me which positions you wanted so I ended up using a random number picker to randomsly pick your register numbers.
+Please don't kill me.
+Thanks. (ᵔᴥᵔ)